 According to Merriam-Webster, the definition of a slum is “a densely populated usually urban area marked by crowding, dirty run-down housing, poverty and social disorganization.”
-Slums have combinations of inadequate shelter, limited access to healthcare, sanitation, clean water and education.
-Here are the 10 worst slums in the world.
+The worst slums in the world have combinations of inadequate shelter, limited access to healthcare, sanitation, clean water and education.

 - Kibera, Nairobi, Kenya (700,000 people)